The natural splendor of Cape Town extends

 Banking

 Banks are open from 9:00 am to 3:00 pm Monday to Friday.
 Many banks are equipped with 24 hour ATM machines.
-Credit cards and travellers’ checks are not widely accepted in Tanzania.
+Credit cards and travelers’ checks are not widely accepted in Tanzania.
 Where they are accepted, high service fees and poor exchange rates can be expected.
 Major foreign currencies – particularly USD – are accepted in Tanzania and are convertible at banks and bureaux de changes in the main towns and tourist areas.
 If bringing cash in USD, please make sure bank notes are in good condition, with no cuts or damage and are not older than 2004.
 Most banks offer higher exchange rates for US $ 100 / US $ 50 banknotes compared to US $ 20 / US $ 10 or US $ 5 banknotes.

-Most camps, lodges or hotels cater specifically to tourists and serve Western-style food, ranging in standard, but generally are excellent.
-Game lodges tend to offer a daily set menu with a limited selection, so it is advisable to have your tour operator specify in advance if you are a vegetarian or have other specific dietary requirements.
+Most camps, lodges, or hotels cater specifically to tourists and serve Western-style food, varying in quality, but most are excellent.
+Game lodges typically offer a daily set menu with a limited selection.
+If you are a vegetarian or have other specific dietary requirements, it’s advisable to have your tour operator communicate this in advance.
 First-time visitors to Africa might take note that most game lodges in and around the national parks have isolated locations, and driving within the parks is neither permitted nor advisable after dark, so that there is no realistic alternative to eating at your lodge.

 The long dry season lasts throughout June, July, August, September and October where rainfall is unusual, even on the islands.
 Temperatures vary hugely with altitude and location, but it’s usually a fine, clear sky and sunny weather – it’s a great time to visit Tanzania.
 During November and December, there’s another rainy season: the ‘short rains’, these are much lighter than the main rains and more erratic.